 2.7.1.
 Clean Game Accounts

-Players serving long-term suspensions/bans are prohibited from participating in all High School Esports League events –even on alternate game accounts– for an entire calendar year.
+Players currently serving short-term game account bans/suspensions are prohibited from participating in High School Esports League events, even on alternate game accounts, until the suspension/ban is over.

 2.7.2.
 Game Connections

-All players taking part in High School Esports League tournaments are required to have an active game account for the tournament they’re participating in connected to their Generation Esports account.
-All game connection information shown on a team’s roster must match the names used in-game.
+All players taking part in High School Esports League tournaments are required to have an active game account for the competition they’re participating in connected to their Generation Esports account.
+All game connection information shown on a Organization's roster must match the names used in-game.
 Mismatching display names (gamertags) that cannot be verified by HSEL staff will not be allowed to participate in an official match and must not be present in a game lobby.

 In certain cases, players with mismatching names may be permitted to correct their Game Connection name after an HSEL staff member has verified that both names in question are tied to the same game account, using a unique account identifier (such as Steam ID, Epic ID, Riot Sign-On ID).
 These identifiers must be directly accessible to HSEL staff; email screenshots are insufficient.